 Everybody hates waiting in line.
-If you’re not convinced by your own personal experience, studies show that 32% of shoppers quit a long checkout line and search for a better shopping experience elsewhere.
+If you’re not convinced by your own personal experience, studies show that 32% of shoppers quite a long checkout line and search for a better shopping experience elsewhere.
 While some may order online instead, others will abandon their purchase altogether and head to a different store.
 This means every dollar you’ve spent on developing quality products and generating demand for those products has gone to waste.

 To avoid this tragic (and very common) scenario at your own brick-and-mortar locations, you need to seriously evaluate your omnichannel strategy.
-Top retail brands across the world are introducing in-store mobile checkout to delight customers, empower store associates, and maximize in-store conversions.
+Top retail brands across the world are introducing mobile checkout in store to delight customers, empower store associates, and maximize in-store conversions.
 In this blog, we walk through the many benefits of mobile checkout for your organization.

 Convenience & Speed

 Retail giants Walmart and Target embraced in-store mobile checkout back in 2018 in preparation for the busy holiday season, allowing their many customers to seamlessly check out on the mobile app.
 Other industry leaders are following suit, realizing the economic impact of a sub-par checkout experience.
 Studies show that the average American shopper will abandon their purchase after 8 minutes of waiting in line, while British shoppers will wait only 6 minutes before jumping ship.
 Do you know the average wait time at your retail locations?
 If it’s anywhere close to the 6-minute mark, you should be re-evaluating your checkout process to keep up with modern shopping behaviors.

 In-store mobile checkout allows for a quick, convenient, and seamless shopping experience.
 This process will look different depending on your omnichannel solution.
 Some will require a store associate to check customers out on a tablet or a mobile device on their way out the door (mobile point of sale), while others will allow customers to self-checkout by scanning the product barcode on the mobile website or app.